Cocker Spaniel: Modern breeds

-The two breeds of cocker spaniel are the English Cocker Spaniel and the American Cocker Spaniel.
+The two breeds of Cocker Spaniel are the English Cocker Spaniel and the American Cocker Spaniel.
 They were bred as gun dogs, to use their sense of smell to cover low areas near the handler to flush birds into the air to be shot, and to use their eyes and nose to locate the bird once downed, and then to retrieve the bird with a soft mouth.
 The major difference between the English and American varieties is that the American is smaller with a shorter back, a domed head, and a shorter muzzle, while the English variety is taller with a narrower head and chest.

 Cocker Spaniel coats occur in a variety of colors, including black, liver, red, and golden in solids.
 Also, black and tan, and sometimes liver and tan are known, as well as a variety of color mixtures of those solid colors including roans, roan and tans, tricolors, and those solid colors with additional white markings.

 Rare colors can appear unexpectedly in certain lines, for instance while an all-white cocker is usually bred by selective breeding of very light golden strains, they can still appear very uncommonly to parents that are dark-colored.
 A noted occurrence of this happened in 1943, when a grandson of My Own Brucie, Best in Show at the Westminster Kennel Club Dog Show in 1940 and 1941, was born all-white.

-In its native United States, the American Cocker Spaniel was ranked the 23rd-most popular breed according to registration statistics of the AKC in 2009, a decrease in popularity since 1999, when it was ranked 13th.
+In 2009, the American Cocker Spaniel was ranked the 23rd-most popular breed in the United States according to AKC registration statistics, a decrease in popularity since 1999, when it was ranked 13th.
 For 25 years, the American Cocker Spaniel was the most popular dog in America.
 It was ranked number one first in 1936 prior to the English Cocker Spaniel being recognized as a separate breed, and held onto the spot until 1952, when Beagles became the most popular dogs.
 It regained the spot in 1983 and held on at number one until 1990.
 In the UK, the American Cocker Spaniel is far less popular than its English relative, with 322 registrations compared to the English Cocker's 22,211 in 2009.